Facts concerning Dian Fossey (“The Gorillas’ Champion”)

 The Lost Film of Dian Fossey DOCUMENTARY (2002)

-Dian Fossey spent her days in the rainforest in a small tent.
-This enabled her to be closer to the gorillas and allowed her to study their diet and behaviour closely.
-The tent was made from canvas and had a few basic supplies that she needed for her research.
-However, living in the tent was difficult due to the harsh weather, wild animals, and insects.
-Her resolve and unwavering sacrifice to study this creature were extraordinary.
-Despite the struggles she went through, she created connections with the gorillas and became one of the world’s renowned experts on mountain gorillas.
+Fossey spent her days living in the Virunga Mountains in a small tent to remain close to the gorillas.
+This allowed her to study their diet, behaviour, and social structures up close.
+Her living conditions were challenging; the canvas tent contained only basic supplies, and she endured harsh weather, wild animals, and insects.
+Despite these difficulties, Fossey’s resolve to study and protect mountain gorillas remained unshaken.
+Her sacrifices were extraordinary, as she created deep connections with the gorillas and became one of the world’s foremost experts on mountain gorillas.

 In 1988, a movie based on her book “Gorillas in the Mist” was released.